eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 > deposit at the launchpad.
 The `keystore-m` files can be safeguarded in case
 > the node needs to be rebuilt, or deleted and recreated from mnemonic if required.
 > See [Recommendations.md](../Support/Recommendations.md) for some thoughts on key security.

+### Importing keys from another validator instance

+If you are migrating to eth-docker from another validator node that uses systemd or some other init system, please see [SwitchClient.md](../Support/SwitchClient.md) for advice.
+Ultimately, you'll likely need to move files manually to your docker volume mount.

+For exmample, for moving from a system+prysm setup, you'll either need to use prysm's export+import functionality, or you'll need to locate your `all-accounts.keystore.json` and `wallet-password.txt` files and move them manually to `/var/lib/docker/volumes/eth-docker_prysmvalidator-data/_data/`.

+Please read all of the warnings about slashing and make sure to exercise tons of caution when moving validators to avoid being slashed.